tl8616/tl8616/README.md

 - 👋 Hi, I’m @tl8616 (Thiyaneshwaran.T)
-- 👀 I’m interested in Software development and Data Science
+- 👀 I’m interested in  Software development, Data Science and Data analytics
 - 🌱 I’m currently an ECE student in my final year
 - 💞️ I’m looking to collaborate on Data Science and Machine learning project